General Chemistry I (CHE 1021)

 General Chemistry II (CHE 1022)

 This course expands and enhances the topics covered in CHE 1021 primarily by integrating mathematical principles.
 Topics include advanced treatment of solutions, energy, redox, and equilibrium.
-Laboratories focus on understanding energy production and usage in the environment, and on the application of analytical instrumentation for chemical analysis.
+Laboratories fare designed to reinforce classroom topics and on the application of analytical instrumentation for chemical analysis.
 Prerequisite: CHE 1021 General Chemistry I. 3 class hours / 4 laboratory hours alternate weeks; 4 credits.

 Organic Chemistry I (CHE 2021)

 Organic chemistry investigates fundamental concepts of organic molecules including structure, energy relationships, reaction mechanisms, and spectroscopy.
 It emphasizes oral and written communication, critical thinking, and interpretation of real-world scenarios.
-The laboratory promotes the understanding of organic and environmental chemistry through the use of specialized techniques and instrumentation.
+The laboratory promotes the understanding of organic and environmental chemistry through the investigation of methods of extraction, purification and synthesis.
 Prerequisite: CHE 1021 General Chemistry I. 3 class hours / 4 laboratory hours alternate weeks; 4 credits.

 Organic Chemistry II (CHE 2022)

 This course introduces advanced concepts of organic chemistry while emphasizing problem solving and reasoning skills.
 Topics include investigation of a variety of organic compounds, advanced reaction mechanisms, aromaticity, free radical reactions, polymers, kinetics, energy changes, and the chemical basis for biological transformations of fats, carbohydrates, and proteins.
 This class highlights the use of higher order thinking skills to interpret and analyze chemical situations.
-The laboratory emphasizes green and environmental chemistry through the use of organic techniques.
+The laboratory emphasizes Green Chemistry synthesis.
 Prerequisite: CHE 2021 Organic Chemistry I. 3 class hours / 4 laboratory hours alternate weeks; 4 credits.

 Analytical Chemistry (CHE 3003)